 NE Public Library, 330 7th St NE -mezzanine

-In 2010 the State of Maryland decided to contract to provide commuter train service
+In 2010, the state of Maryland decided to contract for commuter train service in

-in the state.
-Keolis, a subsidiary of the French national railroad, intended to
+the state.
+Keels, a subsidiary of the French national railroad, intended to bid.

-bid.
-Holocaust victims living in Maryland persuaded the Maryland legislature to
+However, Holocaust survivors living in Maryland persuaded the Maryland legislature

 used to deport victims from France during the Holocaust.
 The legislature required

-that the bidder have a historian and an archivist analyze the records in question.
+that the bidder have an historian and an archivist analyze the records in question.

-railroad records and the consequences for Maryland commuters.
-Learn how this event,
+records and the consequences of the Maryland requirement.

 members, public, volunteers.